fjvallarino/monomer/docs/tutorials/external/01-optics.md

 ### Usage in widgets

-You can't use indexed optics with Monomer widgets for the same reason as with prisms, but you can convert them to lenses if you are sure you are within bounds.
+You can't use indexed optics with Monomer widgets for the same reason as prisms, but you can convert them to lenses if you are sure you are within bounds.

-### singular
+#### singular

 By wrapping the `ix 0` call in `singular`, you convert the indexed optic into a lens.
-Again, if the index is out of bounds it will raise an exception.
+If the index is out of bounds it will raise an exception.

 ```haskell
 print $ person2 ^. friends . singular (ix 0) . homeAddress